boazbk/tcs/lec_08a_restricted_models.md

 When you make a regular expression search, you are guaranteed that you will get a result.
 This is   why operating systems, for example, restrict you for searching a file via regular expressions and don't allow searching by specifying an arbitrary function via a general-purpose programming language.
 But this always-halting property comes at a cost.
-Regular expressions cannot compute every function that is computable by NAND++ programs.
+Regular expressions cannot compute every function that is computable by NAND-TM programs.
 In fact there are some very simple (and useful!) functions that they cannot compute, such as the following:

 > # {.lemma title="Matching parenthesis" #regexpparn}